Thomas Fisher Rare Book Library: Collections

-the library does not have Darwin's proof copy with annotations of On the Origin of Species (1859); the library does however have annotated proof sheets of: The Power of Movement in Plants, The Expression of the Emotions in Man and Animals, and The Effects of Cross and Self Fertilisation in the Vegetable Kingdom.
-Other collections include Babylonian cuneiform tablet from Ur (1789 BC), 36 Egyptian papyrus manuscript fragments (245 BC), and Catholicon (1460).
+the library does not have Darwin's proof copy with annotations of On the Origin of Species (1859); it does, however, have annotated proof sheets of The Power of Movement in Plants, The Expression of the Emotions in Man and Animals, and The Effects of Cross and Self Fertilisation in the Vegetable Kingdom.
+Other collections include a Babylonian cuneiform tablet from Ur (1789 BC), 36 Egyptian papyrus manuscript fragments (245 BC), a Catholicon (1460) and the only Canadian copy of the Wicked Bible.

 The Robert S. Kenny Collection resides in the library.
 This immense collection of books, documents, and other materials pertaining to the radical and labour movements, particularly in Canada, contains approximately 25,000 items collected by Robert S. Kenny, who was a member of the Communist Party of Canada.
 The Canadian section, which has 382 books and 768 pamphlets, was acquired by the library from Kenny in 1977.
 The international section of the collection was donated by Kenny in 1993.

 In addition, there is a collection of etchings by Wenceslaus Hollar (1607–1677) from the collection of Sidney Thomson Fisher.
 The collection consists of etching plates, original prints and published works by Wenceslaus Hollar.

-The library has a collection of 500 Valentines.
+The library has a collection of 500 valentines.

 In April 2018, it was announced that the library had acquired the oldest English-language book in Canada, and the University of Toronto Libraries' 15 millionth item, known as the Caxton Cicero, which was printed in 1481 by the Englishman William Caxton.